 “Neil,” he answered simply.

-I expected an egotistical nutjob instead, he was polite and intelligent with his answers.
-I guessed he was about thirty, with short hair and neat work clothes hinting at military or police but something in his hazel eyes was too gentle for that line of work.
+I expected an egotistical nutjob instead, he was polite and intelligent with his answers but revealed little.
+He was about thirty, with short hair and neat clothes hinting at military or police but something in his hazel eyes was too gentle for that line of work.

-We talked for over an hour but he didn't reveal much.
-I knew he was from the mid-west by his accent, saying "warsh" instead of "wash".
+I could tell he came from the Midwest by his accent, saying "warsh" instead of "wash".
 In addition to flight he claimed to have exceptional strength and reflexes but declined to demonstrate.

-The reason for his visit, he said, was to test me with the intention of eventually going public.
+He questioned me as much as I did him.
+The reason for his visit, he said, was to test the idea of going public.
 Now that was crazy.
-I could handle this because very little fazed me, but the public?
+I could handle this weirdness, very little fazed me, but the public?
 The media would have a feeding frenzy.

 “I was hoping you might help me with that,” he confessed.
 It was an audacious idea.

 “I'll have to think about it,” I replied.
-He seemed disappointed and glanced down at the patio.
+He seemed disappointed and glanced down at his watch.

 “I think you're going about this the right way.”
 I said, trying to assure him so he didn't disappear for good.

-“How about I call you in two weeks?”
-He proposed.
+“How about I call you in two weeks?” he proposed.
 I agreed immediately and wrote down my number.
 It was dusk and cold so I invited him in again.
-He smiled for a moment but insisted he had to leave.
+He smiled but insisted he had to leave.
 I followed him as he walked around front and waved awkwardly as he drove off in a green Olds.
 I swore as I neglected to get the license number.